Keeping Your Dog’s Teeth Healthy

 - Toothpaste and Brushing: Brushing your dog’s teeth with doggy toothpaste is another option that mechanically removes plaque as well as chemically breaks down plaque due to ingredients in the toothpaste.

 - Probiotics: Many natural forms of probiotics like Olie’s New Beginnings, tripe, and goat’s milk contain enzymes.
 Enzymes assist in the breakdown of bad bacteria and therefore inhibit plaque accumulation.
 Probiotics also boost your dog’s overall immune system.
 Having a strong immune system is important for fighting off bacteria and infection.

 If your dog already has advanced plaque or gingivitis, you may wish to treat the issue and then follow with the preventative measures previously discussed.

 A procedure such as Anesthesia-Free Dental Cleaning is a safe and non-invasive option to remove excess plaque.
 You can think of it much like the dental cleanings humans have every 6 months.

-For more advanced issues, or teeth that may need to be removed, conventional veterinary dental cleaning may be necessary.
-In this case, your dog will be put under anesthesia for a deeper cleaning.
+For more advanced issues or teeth that may need to be removed, a conventional veterinary dental cleaning may be necessary.
+In this case, your dog will be put under anesthesia for deeper cleaning.

 Discuss with your veterinarian to find the best option for your dog’s individual circumstances.
 Dental health is very simple to maintain as long as preventative measures are started early in life.
-Of course, diet plays a very important role in discouraging the accumulation of plaque causing bacteria.
+Of course, diet plays a very important role in discouraging the accumulation of plaque-causing bacteria.
 Therefore a species appropriate raw diet is acidic and makes for an inhospitable environment for bacteria to multiply.
-This in turn helps prevent plaque from forming.
+This, in turn, helps prevent plaque from forming.
 To make it as simple as possible: feed your dog a healthy diet and give him a variety of bones to chew on a regular basis